Influences on Tolkien: Welsh and Irish

+Arthurian legends

-Other authors, such as Donald O'Brien, Patrick Wynne, Carl Hostetter and Tom Shippey have pointed out similarities between the tale of Beren and Lúthien in the Silmarillion, and Culhwch and Olwen, a tale in the Welsh Mabinogion.
+The Arthurian legends are part of the Celtic cultural heritage.
+Tolkien denied their influence, but critics have found several parallels.
+Authors such as Donald O'Brien, Patrick Wynne, Carl Hostetter, and Tom Shippey have pointed out similarities between the tale of Beren and Lúthien in The Silmarillion and Culhwch and Olwen, a tale in the Welsh Mabinogion.
 In both, the male heroes make rash promises after having been stricken by the beauty of non-mortal maidens; both enlist the aid of great kings, Arthur and Finrod; both show rings that prove their identities; and both are set impossible tasks that include, directly or indirectly, the hunting and killing of ferocious beasts (the wild boars, Twrch Trwyth and Ysgithrywyn, and the wolf Carcharoth) with the help of a supernatural hound (Cafall and Huan).
 Both maidens possess such beauty that flowers grow beneath their feet when they come to meet the heroes for the first time, as if they were living embodiments of spring.
 The Mabinogion was part of the Red Book of Hergest, a source of Welsh Celtic lore, which the Red Book of Westmarch, a supposed source of Hobbit-lore, probably imitates.

-The Arthurian legends are part of the Celtic and Welsh cultural heritage.
-Tolkien denied their influence, but critics have found several parallels.
-Gandalf has been compared with Merlin, Frodo and Aragorn with Arthur and Galadriel with the Lady of the Lake.
-Verlyn Flieger has investigated the correlations and Tolkien's creative methods.
+Gandalf has been compared with Merlin, Frodo and Aragorn with Arthur, and Galadriel with the Lady of the Lake.
+Flieger has investigated the correlations and Tolkien's creative methods.
 She points out visible correspondences such as Avalon and Avallónë, and Brocéliande and Broceliand, the original name of Beleriand.
 Tolkien himself said that Frodo's and Bilbo's departure to Tol Eressëa (also called "Avallon" in the Legendarium) was an "Arthurian ending".
 Such correlations are discussed in the posthumously published The Fall of Arthur; a section, "The Connection to the Quenta", explores Tolkien's use of Arthurian material in The Silmarillion.
-Another parallel is between the tale of Sir Balin and that of Túrin Turambar.
+Another parallel is between the Arthurian tale of Sir Balin and that of Tolkien's Túrin Turambar.
 Though Balin knows he wields an accursed sword, he continues his quest to regain King Arthur's favour.
 Fate catches up with him when he unwittingly kills his own brother, who mortally wounds him.
 Turin accidentally kills his friend Beleg with his sword.